Top 10 ecommerce KPIs for online merchants

 Once you’ve gathered the data, you can use the following formula to calculate your ecommerce brand’s NPS Score:

-Percentage of Promoters - percentage of detractors
+Percentage of promoters - percentage of detractors

 NPS is an important ecommerce KPI because it helps you understand how your brand is perceived by those you sell to.
 However, the score in itself doesn’t tell you where to begin making improvements.
 For that, we recommend adding a comments box to any NPS survey you send out and encouraging customers to add a few words about their experience.

-Unlock your ecommerce performance with Checkout.com
+Accelerate your ecommerce performance with Checkout.com

-How you process payments has a huge influence on the success of your ecommerce business.
+Your ecommerce payment processing strategy needs careful attention.
 If you aren’t enabling customers to pay in their local currency, for instance – or in the payment methods they prefer – your conversion rate will suffer.
-And, if you’re not partnering with a payment processor able to keep authorization rates high and fraud incidence low, all the hard-earned revenue you’re measuring will take a big hit.
+And, if you’re not partnering with a payment processor able to keep authorization rates high and fraud incidence low, revenue will take a big hit.

 Stay up-to-date